 Who Counts as a Fiduciary

+Understanding fiduciary duty starts with the definition.
 The word "fiduciary" covers far more ground than most people expect.
-Arizona's definition reaches beyond trustees and executors.
-It includes guardians, conservators, receivers, bankruptcy trustees, assignees for the benefit of creditors, partners, corporate officers, agents, and anyone else acting in a fiduciary capacity for another person, trust, or estate.
-If someone holds property or authority on behalf of another, this statute likely applies to them.
+It reaches beyond trustees and executors.
+It includes guardians, conservators, a personal representative, receivers, agents under a power of attorney, partners, and corporate officers.
+Anyone acting in a fiduciary capacity for another person, trust, or estate falls under this statute.

 "Fiduciary" includes a trustee under any trust, expressed, implied, resulting or constructive, executor, administrator, guardian, conservator, curator, receiver, trustee in bankruptcy, assignee for the benefit of creditors, partner, agent, officer of a corporation, public or private, public officer, or any other person acting in a fiduciary capacity for any person, trust or estate.

-A.R.S. § 14-7501(A)(2)The breadth of this definition matters.
-It means the rules about how third parties can safely deal with fiduciaries apply across a wide range of relationships, not just traditional trust or estate situations.
+A.R.S. § 14-7501(A)(2)The breadth of this definition matters for fiduciary duties and fiduciary responsibilities.
+The rules about how third parties deal with fiduciaries apply across a wide range of relationships.
+This includes situations well beyond traditional trust or estate arrangements.
+Even a family member acting under the terms of the trust may be considered a fiduciary.

 Good Faith and Its Practical Meaning